berenerchamion/tarnAeluinMobile/README.md

 ## Getting Started

 This is a pretty straight forward build.
 Clone the code and do a pub get.
-You'll need to configure an .env file with the parameter TARN_AELUIN_BASE_URL that should be set to the base url of a Wordpress blog that you would like to intergrate with.
+You'll need to configure an .env file with the parameter WORDPRESS_BASE_URL that should be set to the base url of a Wordpress blog that you would like to integrate with.